cl-trier/TWON-Agents/Readme.md

-# TWON: API - Generative Agent
+# TWON: Agents - Generative Agent through LLMs

 The repository contains a REST API to inference with generative agents in a social media thread.
 The agents are powered by large language models through Hugging Face and OpenAi.